-English BENG 101, 101L and 102 (each with a grade of "C" or higher) Students may place out of BENG 101L with an appropriate score on the Freshman English Placement Exam.
-Students who transfer into USCB with credit for first-semester freshman composition are exempt from the BENG 101L requirement.
-Numer ical and Analytical Reasoning Speecl - 1 оросс.
-BSPC 140, 201 or 230 Libera Δrts Libera Liberal Arts Electives (humanities or social/behavioral sciences) 1 1 Courses from the following disciplines: BFRO, BANT, BARH, BATS, BECO, BENG, BFRE, BGEO, BHIS, BMUS, BPHI, BPOL, BPSY, BRLG, BSOC, BSPA, BSPC, BTHE.
-One-hour credits in BMUS and BTHE may not be used to fulfill this requirement.
-2 Courses from: BARH, BATS, BMUS, or BTHE.
-One-hour credits in BMUS and BTHE may not be used to fulfill this requirement.
-3 Courses from: BANT, BECO, BGEO, BGST, BLIN, BPOL, BPSY, BSOC and BSST.
-Natura al Sciences Two courses, at least one with associated laboratory Courses from: BAST, BBIO, BCHM, BMAR, and BPHY.
+Englis h Either ENGL B101 or ENGL B105; B101L; and either ENGL B102 or ENGL B106.
+Each course must have a grade of "C" or higher.
+Students may place out of ENGL B101L with an appropriate score on the Freshman English Placement Exam.
+Students who transfer into USCB with credit for first-semester freshman composition are exempt from the ENGL B101L requirement.
+Nume erical and Analytical Reasoning Spee ch COMM B140, B201 or B230 Libor al Arts Libei Liberal Arts Electives (humanities or social/behavioral sciences) 1 Fine Arts 2 1 Courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
+One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
+2 Courses from: ARTH, ARTS, MUSC, or THEA.
+One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
+3 Courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
+Natu ral Sciences Two courses, at least one with associated laboratory Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
 One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
 The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
-Foreigr Languages Students shall demonstrate in one foreign language the ability to comprehend the topic and main ideas in written and, with the exception of Latin and Ancient Greek, spoken texts on familiar subjects.
+BIOL B110 and BIOL B120 cannot both be taken for credit.
+Two courses outside the Natural Science curriculum also satisfy the 3-credit course requirement of Natural Science: ANTH B101 and PSYC B361.
+Students may elect to take them as either fulfilling a Natural Science General Education requirement or a Social Science General Education requirement, but not both.
+Foreig gn Languages · Students shall demonstrate in one foreign language the ability to comprehend the topic and main ideas in written and, with the exception of Latin and Ancient Greek, spoken texts on familiar subjects.
 For foreign languages taught at USCB, this requirement may be satisfied and credit earned by proficiency through a USCB Foreign Language Challenge Exam.
 For all other foreign languages, the requirement is waived after USCB certification but no credit is earned by demonstrating an equivalent proficiency.
-Waiver of Foreign Language Requirement for Bilingual Speakers: Students whose native language is other than English and who have scored either 550 on the paper-based, 213 on the computer-based, or 77 on the internet based Test of English as a Foreign Language (TOEFL), are exempt, without credit, from USCB's language requirement.
+Waiver of Foreign Language Requirement for Bilingual Speakers: Students whose native language is other than English and who have scored either 550 on the paper-based, 213 on the computer-based, or 77 on the internet based

+Test of English as a Foreign Language (TOEFL), are exempt, without credit, from USCB's language requirement.
 English-speaking students who document or certify native or near-native proficiency (USCB conducted test) in a language other than English are also exempt, without credit, from this requirement.

-Majors: requirements in this category will be fulfilled by Program Requirements in
+Majors: requirements in this category will be fulfilled by Program Requirements in (II) below.
+No additional courses are required.